2.1. Embedded Complex

 property edge_indices

-Return edges as array of index pairs
+Get the edges of the complex as an array of index pairs.

 property faces